Kodular/Documentation/docs/components/google/google-account-picker.md

 ## Properties
-This component do not have any designer property.
+This component doesn't have any designer property.